davidkonrad/toUnicodeVariant/README.md

 | gothic |   underline   | 𝔤̲𝔬̲𝔱̲𝔥̲𝔦̲𝔠̲|
 | doublestruck |   strike   | 𝔸̶𝔹̶ℂ̶𝔻̶𝔼̶𝔽̶𝔾̶ℍ̶𝕀̶𝕁̶𝕂̶𝕃̶ |
 | sans |   u,s   | 𝟢̶̲𝟣̶̲𝟤̶̲𝟥̶̲𝟦̶̲𝟧̶̲𝟨̶̲𝟩̶̲ |

+### Script, gothic ..?
+Must admit this "variant" concept and their names are a little exotic.
+In fact they are just collections of varionus kind of mathematical symbols described in details here https://www.unicode.org/charts/PDF/U1D400.pdf.

+Most of the variants supports A-Z, a-z.
+Some variants support nummbers as well.
+The fullwidth variant even support all the basicallalso supports all  lot of special chars

+most om them are covered [here](https://www.unicode.org/charts/PDF/U1D400.pdf)  [PDF]. wrappers for  combinations bit exotic. are my own invention for convenience.
+In fact is a collection

 ### Test
 Browser: `test/browser.html`